PabloJapon/japonformacion/_pages/FPSuperior.md

   }

   .bottom-left {
+    background-color: rgba(128, 128, 128, 0.7); /* Grey color with transparency */
+    padding: 20px; /* Add padding to make space between text and the edges */
+    border-radius: 8px; /* Optional: to make the background look smooth */

     grid-row: 2 / 3; /* Second row */
     grid-column: 1 / 2; /* Now in the first column */
     align-self: start; /* Align to the start */